 About COPE

-By bringing together organisations with different specialisations, from forestry and marine conservation to wildlife protection and environmental education, COPE facilitates collaboration, strengthens collective advocacy, and amplifies the efforts of its member bodies in ways that no single organisation could achieve alone.
+By connecting organisations across specialisations, from forestry and marine conservation to wildlife protection and environmental education, COPE facilitates collaboration, strengthens collective advocacy, and holds seats on key national committees including climate transparency, biodiversity strategy, and UNEP plastics reduction.

 COPE's Core Functions